AlfwynRift/RiftHtml/README.md

 # RiftHtml
-display Rift game data as html
+display Rift game data as interlinked html pages

+Look at the README for build instructions.